-All inmates housed in the Mesa County Detention Facility are issued two cloth masks that are laundered regularly in accordance with Mesa County Public Health recommendations.
-Inmates in booking will be issued two cloth masks once they are assigned housing.
+All inmates in the Mesa County Detention Facility are issued two cloth masks that are laundered regularly in accordance with Mesa County Public Health recommendations.
 Wearing a cloth mask is voluntary for inmates who are not experiencing symptoms or have not been exposed to COVID-19.
-Any inmate experiencing symptoms or has been exposed to COVID-19 is immediately isolated from the general population until they can be evaluated further by medical staff per Mesa County Public Health procedures to include getting tested for COVID-19.
+Any inmate experiencing symptoms or has been exposed to COVID-19 is immediately medically isolated from the general population until they can be evaluated further by medical staff per Mesa County Public Health procedures to include getting tested for COVID-19.

 How can I stay in contact with an inmate in MCDF?

-We want to remind the public you can stay in contact with inmates a number of ways: By mail, phone, email and off-site video visitation.
-In person video visitation is no longer available, however we are encouraging people to sign up for off-site video visitation.
+We want to remind the public you can stay in contact with inmates in a number of ways: Mail, phone, email, and virtual video visitation.
 More information on how to sign up for any of these services can be found here.